cvc5/ethos/user_manual.md

 - `--no-normalize-hex`: do not treat hexadecimal literals as syntax sugar for binary literals.
 - `--no-parse-let`: do not treat `let` as a builtin symbol for specifying a macro.

+Most of the above options can also be set via `set-option` commands within proofs or Eunoia scripts.
+For example, the command `(set-option binder-fresh true)` tells Ethos to generate fresh variables when parsing binders always.

 <a name="full-syntax"></a>

 ## Full syntax for Eunoia commands